-Auditee means any non-Federal entity that expends Federal awards which must be audited under subpart F of this part.
+Auditee means any non-Federal entity that must be audited under this part.
+(See § 200.501)

-Auditor means an auditor who is a public accountant or a Federal, State, local government, or Indian tribe audit organization, which meets the general standards specified for external auditors in generally accepted government auditing standards (GAGAS).
+Auditor means an auditor who is a public accountant or a Federal, State, local government, or Indian Tribe audit organization that meets the general standards specified for external auditors in generally accepted government auditing standards (GAGAS).
 The term auditor does not include internal auditors of nonprofit organizations.

-Budget means the financial plan for the Federal award that the Federal awarding agency or pass-through entity approves during the Federal award process or in subsequent amendments to the Federal award.
-It may include the Federal and non-Federal share or only the Federal share, as determined by the Federal awarding agency or pass-through entity.
+Budget means the financial plan for the Federal award that the Federal agency or pass-through entity approves during the Federal award process or in subsequent amendments to the Federal award.
+It may include the Federal and non-Federal share or only the Federal share, as determined by the Federal agency or pass-through entity.

-Budget period means the time interval from the start date of a funded portion of an award to the end date of that funded portion during which recipients are authorized to expend the funds awarded, including any funds carried forward or other revisions pursuant to § 200.308.
+Budget period means the time interval from the start date of a funded portion of an award to the end date of that funded portion, during which recipients and subrecipients are authorized to incur financial obligations of the funds awarded, including any funds carried forward or other revisions pursuant to § 200.308.

 Capital assets means: